-For the simulations shown in Fig. 13 the mass content and number density of graupel was added to snow but without changing the total amount of frozen water mass content and the other hydrometeors.
+For the simulations shown in Fig. 13 the mass content and number density of graupel was added to snow but without changing the total amount of frozen water mass content.
 In this case snow is the only significant cause of scattering.
 Compared to Fig. 12 the minimum brightness temperature T{bv} is higher by $\approx 40\,\mathrm{K}$, which means that the scattering of the large plate aggregate habit is weaker than the graupel habit.
-The reason for that is that the graupel habit due to its higher density has a larger scattering coefficient than the large plate aggregate.
+The reason is that the graupel habit, due to its higher density, has a larger scattering coefficient than the large plate aggregate.
 More interesting is how the polarization differs.
 The polarization difference $T{bv}-T{bh}$ distribution has indications of a bell like distribution but compared to Fig. 12 it does not reach zero for the minimum brightness temperature T{bv} and it is flatter.
 Furthermore, the polarization difference maximum is shifted by $\approx 30\,\mathrm{K}$ to lower brightness temperature and is slightly higher.
 Down to $T{bv}\approx 170\,\mathrm{K}$ the polarization differences for small standard deviations ($\leq 10^\circ$) are similar to the observed polarization differences of Gong and Wu (2017) and of Defer et al. (2014).
-For $T{bv} \lesssim 170\,\mathrm{K}$ the polarization differences are larger than the observed ones.
-Around brightness temperature $T{bv}=125\,\mathrm{K}$, approximately the minimum brightness temperature, the polarization difference is roughly twice as large as for the similar brightness temperature in Fig. 12 and the observations of Gong and Wu (2017) and of Defer et al. (2014).
+For $T{bv}\lesssim 170\,\mathrm{K}$ the polarization differences are larger than the observed ones.
+Around brightness temperature $T{bv}=125\,\mathrm{K}$, approximately the smallest simulated brightness temperature, the polarization difference is roughly twice as large as for the similar brightness temperature in Fig. 12 and the observations of Gong and Wu (2017) and of Defer et al. (2014).

 The bell like distribution of the polarization difference $T{bv} - T{bh}$ in Fig. 13 is caused by two opposing effects.
-On one hand increasing the amount of scatterers results in increased scattering and in increased polarization difference.
-On the other hand, increasing the amount of scatterers results in increased multi-scattering and in decreased polarization difference.
-For small amount of scattering the polarization increase dominates and for large amount of scattering polarization decrease dominates.
+On one hand increasing the amount of scatterers results in increased scattering and increased polarization difference.
+On the other hand, increasing the amount of scatterers results in increased multi-scattering and decreased polarization difference.
+For a small amount of scattering the polarization increase dominates, while for a large amount of scattering polarization decrease dominates.

 In Fig. 13 snow is the only significant cause of scattering, whereas in Fig. 12 snow and graupel are the causes of scattering.
-The smaller polarization differences in Fig. 12 compared to Fig. 13 for brightness temperatures $T{bv} < 220\,\mathrm{K}$ show that not only multi-scattering reduces the polarization but also the composition of the scatterers.
+The smaller polarization differences in Fig. 12 compared to Fig. 13 for brightness temperatures $T{bv} < 220\,\mathrm{K}$ show that the composition of the scatterers, in addition to multi-scattering, reduces the polarization.
 As the amount of frozen particles increases the composition changes.
-For small amount of frozen hydrometeors the amount of snow dominates whereas the amount of graupel dominates for large amount of frozen hydrometeors, see Fig. 14.
+For small amounts of frozen hydrometeors the amount of snow dominates, whereas the amount of graupel dominates for large amounts of frozen hydrometeors (see Fig. 14).
 Graupel is simulated by the GEM graupel habit of the database of Eriksson et al. (2018).
-Due to its total random orientation and its sphere-like shape the GEM graupel habit causes only negligible polarization at 166 GHz.
-For small amount of frozen hydrometeors snow dominates the scattering and increasing the amount of frozen hydrometeors results in increased scattering and in increased polarization difference.
-With increasing amount of frozen hydrometeors not only multi-scattering increases but also the scattering due to graupel.
-Both
+Due to its total random orientation and its sphere-like shape, the GEM